 Search for Wild Dala Horses

 When you think of Kansas, you might think of America’s wild west—cowboys, gunfights, and saloons.
 Of course, horses also come to mind, but in Lindsborg, you’ll find a different type of wild horse.
 Contemporary artists decorate the Swedish version of wild Dala horses cast from a large fiberglass form.
 After visiting Hemslöjd, if you want to see bigger Dala horses decorated in a myriad of ways, you’ll discover them throughout Lindsborg.
 To start, you’ll find the four-foot-high Dala horses on the corners downtown.
-To help you in your quest, you can download the Hunt for the Wild Dala map.

 Discover the Red Barn Museum